DevExpress/devextreme-documentation/concepts/Common/Security Considerations/20 HTML Encoding/20 Encode Template Data.md

-To encode values in template, use a third-party sanitizing tool as follows:
+To encode values in a template, use a third-party sanitizing tool as follows:

     <!-- tab: JavaScript -->
     $(function() {